 - They do not act as any form of warranty against illegal development carried out at the site prior to its date of issue.

-- To apply for an Immunity Certificate the application form [316kb] should be completed and returned to the Office of the Development & Planning Authority, along with the application fee of £70.00.
+- To apply for an Immunity Certificate the Immunity Certificate Application Form [338kb] should be completed and returned to the Office of the Development & Planning Authority, along with the application fee of £250.00.

 - Please note that any applications for an Immunity Certificate submitted on and after Monday 27 March 2023 must be accompanied by the relevant fee of £250 per application.